Dunkl Operators for Arbitrary Finite Groups: Example: Complex Reflection Groups

 \begin{remark} It is easy to see that the above definition \eqref{L-dunkl} does not depend on the representative vector $\alpha$, since our convention is that the inner product is linear in its second entry.
-We include singular anti-meromorphic forms here, since the scalar product is zero for all points $x\in L^\bot \ne \emptyset$, the orthogonal complement of $L$.
+And it also does not depend on the choice of the orthonormal basis.
+We include singular anti-meromorphic forms here, since the scalar product $ \langle x , \alpha \rangle $ is zero for all points $x\in L^\bot \ne \emptyset$, the orthogonal complement of $L$.
 If $\dim \,V \ge 2$, then $L^\bot \ne 0$ as well.
 The exterior differential graded *-algebra structure remains well-defined for such singular $1$-forms, although with implicitly defined domain restrictions. \end{remark}